For the purposes of understanding these principles, consider the following:

 Edification is beneficial because it is primarily about improvement and building.
 If what’s being consumed is detrimental or doesn’t help to improve and build, it’s not consumed and alternatives are sought.

-It is ignorant of the long-term effects upon the consumer.
+It’s ignorance of long-term effects on the consumer.

 Prioritisation: Acquiring more.